Azad-Bhasme/rag-finance/redme.md

 outputs/results.json → saved answers

-3️⃣ Ask questions interactively
+3️⃣ Ask Questions Interactively
 Once the index exists, you can query without rebuilding:

+bash
+Copy code
 python main.py
 Example:

+rust
+Copy code
 Enter your query (or 'exit'): What was Microsoft's total revenue in 2024?
 JSON Output:

+json
+Copy code
 {
   "query": "What was Microsoft's total revenue in 2024?", "answer_numbers": ["$211 billion"],
   "sources": ["msft_2024.txt"]
 }
 🧠 Notes & Tips

-If you’re short on time → keep only 2024 filings in data/ (3 files).
-Faster, lighter.
+Speed: Keep only 2024 filings (3 files) → lighter, faster

-If you want full coverage → use all 9 files (2022–2024 for each company).
+Full coverage: Include all 9 files (2022–2024 for each company)

-Once index is built, you don’t need to rebuild unless files change.
+Index only needs to be rebuilt if files change

 📌 Sample Queries
 What was Microsoft’s revenue in 2022?

 How much revenue did Google report in 2023?